 In 1996 Connolly and Anderson released Rats in the Ranks.
 The film ran 5 months in Australian cinemas.
 Their last film together was Facing the Music (2001) which like all its predecessors was judged Best Documentary by the Australian Film Critics Circle.
 It too won the AFI Award for Best Documentary, and was voted most popular film at the Sydney and Brisbane Film Festivals.

-In March 2002, Bob Connolly's wife and professional colleague Robin Anderson died aged 51.
-He and the couple's two children (Katherine 18 and Joanna 14) live in the inner Sydney suburb of Glebe.
+In March 2002, Bob Connolly’s wife and professional colleague Robin Anderson died aged 51.
+He and the couple’s two children (Katherine and Joanna) live in the inner Sydney suburb of Glebe.